rakudo/rakudo/NOMMAP.markdown

 We'll start to re-build some of the bits previously in built-ins into a new setting.

-* Import meta-model bits
 * Add stubby Mu, Any, Cool, Int, Num, etc.
 * Make sure that we can make instances of these from programs that use the setting

-## protos and multis
-Get the new proto and multi semantics in place.

 ## Various operators in the setting
 Add back various operators like the arithmetic ones.

+## Multi-methods
+Get these working.

 ## Parametric roles
 Get parametric roles working with the new meta-object model.